DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-07-12-telling-users-when-a-partner-organisation-sets-permissions.md

 We'll send an email to the organisation which did not set permissions.
 We'll only send it to users who have permission to manage organisation permissions.

 The email will list all the organisation permissions.
-If a permission has been given to both organisations, they'll be listed alphabetically.
+If a permission has been given to both organisations, the organisation which did not set permissions will appear first.

 <!-- markdownlint-disable MD025 -->